Spring or Autumn in Japan?

 Spring: beautiful, but a bit of a gamble

-Cherry blossom has a reputation for a reason.
-When it’s right, it really is as good as people say - soft light, pale pink trees everywhere, parks full of people sitting under them with food and a drink.
-It feels like the whole country has collectively decided to slow down for a week.
+When it's right, it really is as good as people say - soft light, pale pink trees everywhere, and parks full of people sitting under them with food and a drink.

 The catch is that it's not especially predictable.

-In most years, you’re looking at somewhere between late March and early April for Tokyo and Kyoto.
-But “peak bloom” might last a week, sometimes less if there’s wind or rain.
-You can get it absolutely perfect… or just miss it.
+In most years, you're looking at somewhere between late March and early April for Tokyo and Kyoto.
+But peak bloom might last a week - sometimes less if there's wind or rain.

-That uncertainty is where people sometimes come unstuck - especially if they’ve planned their whole trip around one specific week.
+That uncertainty is where people sometimes come unstuck, especially if they've planned their whole trip around one specific week.

 A quieter (and smarter) spring option

-You might miss the “headline” sakura in Kyoto or Tokyo - or you might catch it just starting.
-Either way, it’s a much more relaxed experience.
+You might miss the headline sakura in Kyoto or Tokyo - or you might catch it just starting.
+Either way, it's a much more relaxed experience.

 Autumn: easier, calmer, and just as impressive